 • Sometimes overcorrects (suggests changes that alter my voice).

-• AI generation can hallucinate facts if not prompted well.
+• AI-generated content can hallucinate facts if not well-prompted.

 • Price adds up if you're not using it daily.